stacks-network/stacks-blockchain-docker/README.md

 - Export docker log files to `./exported-logs`:

-This will create one log file for every running service, for example: postgres.log, stacks-blockain.log, stacks-blockchain-api.log and bitcoin-core.log.
+This will create one log file for every running service, for example: postgres.log, stacks-blockain.log, stacks-blockchain-api.log
 Notice that each time you run this command the log files will be overwritten.

 ```bash
 ./manage.sh -n <network> -a logs export
 ```

-7. **Restart all services**
+1. **Restart all services**

 ```bash
 ./manage.sh -n <network> -a restart